 There are various treatment options for FL based on the severity of associated symptoms as well as the rate of cancer growth.
 If patients show no or very few symptoms, doctors may decide not to treat it right away, an approach referred to as "watch and wait" or "watchful waiting."
 Studies have shown that suitable patients who follow a "watch and wait" approach have outcomes similar to those being treated early in the course of their disease.

 FL is generally very responsive to radiation and chemotherapy.
-Radiation can provide a cure in some patients with limited disease; in more advanced stages, physicians may use one or more chemotherapy drugs or the monoclonal antibody rituximab (Rituxan), alone or in combination with other agents.
+Radiation can provide a cure in some patients with limited disease.
+In more advanced stages, physicians may use one or more chemotherapy drugs or the monoclonal antibody rituximab (Rituxan), alone or in combination with other agents.
 Monoclonal antibodies can act more directly than chemotherapy agents by targeting particular markers found on tumor cells and recruiting immune cells to promote tumor destruction, which can increase a patient’s response to treatment.
 Common combination regimens include:

-Rituximab is also recommended as maintenance therapy.
-After treatment, many patients will have a remission that lasts for years; however, the disease does return in most patients.
+After treatment, many patients can go into a remission that lasts for years; however, the disease often returns.
 For these patients, additional therapies are often successful in providing another remission.
 For more information on relapsed (disease returns after treatment) and refractory (disease does not respond to treatment) FL, view the Follicular Lymphoma: Relapsed/Refractory fact sheet: Follicular Lymphoma: Relapsed/Refractory.